ged-odoo/blockdom/doc/make_your_own_framework/part1.md

 }
 ```

-It is shorter also.
+It is simpler and shorter.

 ## Iteration 5: adding support for props

 Our `tomato` framework is for now useless in practice: we need a way to pass
 information from a component to a subcomponent.
 It is however quite simple to
-add: we just need to add a `props` object, and give it to the closure.
+add: we just need to add a `props` object and give it to the closure.

 Here is the full code of our updated `tomato` framework look like now: